Grand Slam of Darts 2025: Dates, schedule, fixtures, results, format, players, prize money as Luke Littler defends title

 How can you watch?

-The Grand Slam of Darts is live every day on Sky Sports from November 8-16 as major season hots up.
+The Grand Slam of Darts is live every day on Sky Sports.

 Attention then turns to the 2026 World Darts Championship, which begins on December 11, as the darts calendar continues to provide excitement throughout the year - and you can enjoy the very best here live on Sky Sports.